 - A greater amount of value for the same price

-- A way to offer their customers more
+- A way to gain more from the business

-Get to know how your customers are thinking.
+What’s important to prepare is getting to know how your customers are thinking.
 Pick up the phone!
 Understand their concerns!
 Ask them questions!
-Even just the act of asking might make them feel that they’re not alone in this.
+Just the act of asking might make them feel that they’re not alone in this.

-When Aldi started to gain more customers, many leading premium supermarkets began running ads about “Aldi price matching”, but they were too late.
-Many customers were already shopping in Aldi.
+When Aldi started to gain more customers, many leading premium supermarkets began running ads about “Aldi price matching,” but they were too late.
+Many customers were already shopping at Aldi.

-The larger supermarkets weren’t keeping their eye on their competitors.
+The larger supermarkets weren’t keeping their eye on competitors.

 So, start to look at what they’re doing.
 You could:

 - Check out their website and social media

 - Subscribe to their newsletter using an anonymous email